airdaydev/airday/packages/list/readme.md

 - predict doubles to display in vim mode.
 - Get autoscroller touch version working with other lists on mobile.
 - cmd+d to duplicate
-- Disable placeholder when autoscrolling (coz it's a little janky)

 ## Stretch goals
 - Tree